JasperBraun/SDRAP/README.md

 ![Telomere annotation parameters input fields in the web application interface.](docs/images/telomere_annotation_parameters.png)

+##### Relative Error Limit

-**Relative Error Limit** - (Real number between 0 and 1; `e` in algorithm description) Maximum Levenshtein distance between the annotated telomere and a flawless telomeric sequence, relative to length of current expansion of telomere at any time during the telomere annotation algorithm.
+* Real number between 0 and 1
+* `e` in algorithm description

+Maximum Levenshtein distance between the annotated telomere and a flawless telomeric sequence, relative to length of current expansion of telomere at any time during the telomere annotation algorithm.
 A low value for this parameter enforces higher sequence similarity, both locally within the annotated telomere and for the entire telomere.
 Setting the value of this parameter to 0, effectively enforces a percent identity of 100 to a flawless telomeric sequence.

+##### Cumulative Error Limit

+* non-negative integer
-**Cumulative Error Limit** - (non-negative integer; `h` in algorithm description) Maximum number of additions of nucleotides during telomere expansion which cause an increase in the Levensthein distance between the annotated telomere and a flawless telomeric sequence.
+* `h` in algorithm description

+Maximum number of additions of nucleotides during telomere expansion which cause an increase in the Levensthein distance between the annotated telomere and a flawless telomeric sequence.
 This cumulative error is reduced every time a nucleotide is added during telomere expansion which does not increase the Levensthein distance, but never drops below 0.
 A low value for this parameter permits fewer flaws close together without being "balanced out" by basepairs conforming to the ideal telomere.
 Setting the value of this parameter to 0, effectively enforces a percent identity of 100 to a flawless telomeric sequence.

+##### Maximum Length

+* positive integer
-**Maximum Length** - (positive integer; `l` in algorithm description) Maximum length of a telomere.
+* `l` in algorithm description

+Maximum length of a telomere.
 When a telomere expands to a length longer than this parameter's value, it is reset to the last form during telomere detection where the cumulative error (`H`) was 0.
 If the value of this parameter is set to an integer less than the length of the parameter *Telomere Pattern*, the algorithm will never return a telomere.

+##### Maximum Distance to Sequence End

+* non-negative integer
-**Maximum Distance to Sequence End** - (non-negative integer; `o` in algorithm description) The maximum distance between a telomere and the end of a product sequence.
+* `o` in algorithm description

+The maximum distance between a telomere and the end of a product sequence.
 Setting the value of this parameter to 0 will forbid the presence of nontelomeric portions at those ends of the sequence where telomeres were found and lead to the exclusion of any such telomeres from the telomere annotation.

+##### Minimum Length

+* non-negative integer
-**Minimum Length** - (non-negative integer; `m` in algorithm description) The minimum length of a telomere.
+* `m` in algorithm description

+The minimum length of a telomere.
 If the value of this parameter is set to a value less than or equal to the length of the parameter *Telomere Pattern*, the length of the parameter *Telomere Pattern* becomes the effective minimum length.